hirdyasharma/ISEC6000-SecureDevOps/README.md

 Before starting, ensure you have the following installed and configured:
 - Google Cloud SDK: For managing Google Cloud resources.
 - kubectl: Command-line tool for interacting with Kubernetes clusters.
-- Docker: To manage and deploy containerized applications.
+- Docker: To manage and deploy containerized applications. ( You can download Docker for windows )
 - Git: For version control.
 - Trivvy: for vulnerability scanning
   Additional tools like chocolatey to install trivvy for windows